AdobeDocs/pdfservices-api-documentation/src/pages/document-generation-api/quickstarts.md

 templates and produce high fidelity PDF and Word documents from any application.

+## Live Demo

+The [Document Generation API Demo](https://documentcloud.adobe.com/dc-docgen-playground/index.html#/) demonstrates how easy it is to generate customized documents from Word-based document templates and input JSON data.

 ## How It Works

 **Use MS Word Add-In to design document templates**